-Having the history of 263 years of experience in the luxury watch industry is also what makes Vacheron Constantin stands out.
+Having a history of 263 years of experience in the luxury watch industry also makes Vacheron Constantin stand out.
 Moreover, with the rich history of Vacheron Constantin creating the world’s most complicated watches, it has been catching the luxury watch collectors’ attention since its foundation.

 Celebrities wearing Vacheron Constantin

 Vacheron Constantin was worn by many famous people such as Napoleon Bonaparte, Carl Gustaf Emil Mannerheim, Edward VIII, Harry Truman, and Pope Pius XI.
 Moreover, Donald Trump wore a pink gold Vacheron Constantin Historiques Ultra-Fine 1968 during his 2016 campaign.

 Also, Alexander Skarsgard wore the new model of Vacheron Constantin, Overseas, which was stainless steel with a blue dial in his international tour for his Tarzan movie and the movie’s director, Tim Story, producer Vishal Rungta, and gold actor, Edgar Ramirez, are also fans of Vacheron Constantin.

 Most popular Vacheron Constantin models and collections